pgrady3/EasyController3/README.md

 # EasyController3

 Note, the code and documentation surrounding this are still being updated.
-However, the board are hardware are final.
+However, the board and hardware are final.

 ![Assembled Controller](/docs/side.jpg)